What is the Difference Between Liking and Following on Facebook? (Part 2)

 Now this can be confusing because as I had explained in my previous post on this topic: When someone likes a Page they are by default also following it.
-In other words, a person has to have first liked a page in order to follow it.
 If you take a look at a Page that you've liked, you'll see a Following button.
 So you could choose to unfollow a Page while still liking it.

-However what I didn't explain is that you could also do the opposite, which is to unlike a Page but still follow it.
+However what I didn't explain is that you could also do the opposite, which is to choose follow a page but not like it.
 So mystery solved!
 That's why a Facebook Page could end up with more follows than likes.